heltmm/heltmm.github.io/_drafts/create_a_user_avatar_dropdown_nabar.md

     <%= f.file_field :avatar %>
   </div>
 {% endhighlight %}
 This displays their current avatar which starts as the default.png that we set in the users model with this line of code `:default_url => "/images/:style/default.png"`.
-We made two styles medium and thumb so we need to two files in public/images/medium/default.png and public/images/thumb/default.png.
+We made two styles medium and thumb so we need to save two files in public/images/medium/default.png and public/images/thumb/default.png.
 I used these two.

 ![Default Medium]({{ "/assets/default_medium.png" | absolute_url }})
 ![Default Thumb]({{ "/assets/default_thumb.png" | absolute_url }})

-Now we have everything we need to make our navbar drow down similar to github lets go to our application.html.erb and change the nabar to this:
+Now we have everything we need to make our dropdown navbar down similar to Github.
+Lets go to our application.html.erb and change the navbar to this:
 {% highlight erb %}
 <nav class="navbar navbar-dark bg-dark">
       <% if current_user %>